Why a Decision Platform?

 Mission Critical Systems

-Who uses InRule?
+Who Uses InRule?

 InRule Technology is trusted by hundreds of companies, including Allstate, Allscripts, Aon, Bank of Queensland, Barclays Capital, Beazley, Cancer Care Ontario, DaVita, HPE (now DXC), FAA, Oklahoma Healthcare Authority, Roche and Wells Fargo.

 Do you offer training?
-Services?
+Professional services?

 Our Services team offers a variety of rule-oriented training and services for business and technical users.
 For more information visit our Support and Services page.